Laaen/MizipTools/README.md

 They may or may not be included in future versions

 ## How to install
+⚠️ **If you're upgrading from the Kotclin version backup your dumps, they will be erased when installing this version**  ⚠️

 Two options :
 - Download the .apk file in "Release", and install it manually on your phone.
 - Clone this repo, install Flutter on your machine (https://docs.flutter.dev/install), and build with ``flutter build apk``